ProctorU/policy-assertions/README.md

 ```
 ### Test method naming
 policy-assertions can read the permissions to test from the method name.
-This will only work when using the minitest def test_name syntax, it does not work for the Rails test block helper.
+This will only work when using the minitest def test_name syntax; when using the block syntax, you must explicitly pass the permission names.

 ```ruby
 # Good